alexanderpavlovets/GT500/ReadMe.txt

-Continue with html and css
+1) Wrap cobra logo in PS and replace it, because now i have logo from online PS

-Wrap cobra logo in PS and replace it, because now i have logo from online PS
+2) just smile ;)